Skip to main content

 3. Signing Policy Voter Service: Signs new signing policies after they are defined, once per reward epoch.

-6. Scheduler: Coordinates transaction scheduling across services.
+6. Scheduler: Coordinates transaction scheduling across all other services.

 7. Uptime Voting Client: Submits validator uptime votes once per reward epoch.